Center for Global Health

 Susan Reinhart received her BA in Human Biology from Stanford University in 1978.
 She then received her MBA in Finance from University of California, Berkeley in 1984.
 She worked as an investment banker at Goldman Sachs and Montgomery Securities in the Health Care area for three years before becoming an investment advisor.
 She has served on many non-profit boards including The Bay Area I Have a Dream Foundation where she was both a co-founder and board member.
 She also has served on the Board of the Bay Area Discovery Museum and on the Board of the Auxiliary of the March of Dimes.

-As International Programs Director for Global AIDS Interfaith Alliance (GAIA), Ellen Schell, RN, PhD, FAAN, is responsible for overseeing GAIA’s programs in Malawi including a community health education and treatment program which has trained over 600 community health workers serving 180 villages, seven mobile clinics providing basic health services and HIV testing to remote rural communities, and a nursing scholarship program that has sponsored 450 Malawian students (with 200 of these having completed their education and now practicing in Malawi clinics and hospitals).
+Ellen Schell is the International Programs Director for Global AIDS Interfaith Alliance (GAIA), and is responsible for overseeing GAIA’s programs in Malawi including a community health education and treatment program which has trained over 600 community health workers serving 180 villages, seven mobile clinics providing basic health services and HIV testing to remote rural communities, and a nursing scholarship program that has sponsored 450 Malawian students (with 200 of these having completed their education and now practicing in Malawi clinics and hospitals).
 Her research experience includes service as Project Director on two NIH funded projects and as Co-PI (Sally Rankin, RN, PhD, FAAN—PI) on an NIH project investigating the response of Malawi religious organizations to the HIV epidemic.
-She is an Associate Adjunct Professor at UCSF School of Nursing.
+She holds a PhD in Nursing and is an Associate Adjunct Professor at UCSF School of Nursing.

-Amanda Wallis is the Managing Director and Bay Area Senior Executive for the Northern California and Nevada Region of U.S. Trust, Bank of America Private Wealth Management.
-In this role, she is responsible for representing several teams of Wealth Management professionals and delivering U.S. Trust’s full resources to the company’s extensive portfolio of clients.
+Amanda Wallis is currently a Board member of First Bank, headquartered in St. Louis Missouri.
+She is the retired Managing Director and Bay Area Senior Executive for the Northern California and Nevada Region of U.S. Trust, Bank of America Private Wealth Management.
 Wallis has previously held executive-level positions with American Express Company, Bank of America, and Crocker National Bank.
 She is a graduate of Smith College.
 A London native, Amanda spent ten years there between 1998 and 2008 and was named one of the 20 Most Influential Women in European Wealth Management by Global Investor Magazine.
 Wallis was also named one of the 100 most influential businesswomen in the Bay Area by the San Francisco Business Times in 2010, 2011 and 2012 and inducted into their Forever Influential Honor Roll June, 2014.
-Wallis is on the Board of the UCSF Foundation and the Avalon Academy located in Burlingame, California.
+Wallis is on the Board of Overseers of UCSF.

-Jacob Zannou RN, MS, is a Benin and U.S trained registered nurse, who hold a bachelor degree in Healthcare Management from Bellevue University (Nebraska) and a Master’s degree of Science in Global Health Sciences from the University of San Francisco California with a Capstone project on the health work force in Benin.
-Junior consultant at UNICEF and the World Bank Benin from 2002 to 2006 Jacob has successfully conducted designed implemented, and evaluated several, TB/HIV, Malaria and gender approach programs in Benin.
-As Africa Regional Program Coordinator for East Meets West Jacob was a key instrument in proving the very first bubble C-Pap machine for the neonatology and pediatric department of Benin’s only tertiary hospital Huber Koutoukou Maga.
-USAID Benin has in 2014 through the Thrive Network awarded funding to expend the program to other hospitals in Benin and neighbor countries.
-Jacob worked with Treatment Action Group (TAG) and Open Society Organization as community expert in Africa on TB and HIV issues.
-Jacob has 18 years of experience in global health and the health care service delivery field.
-Jacob’s vision, conviction and his personal experience help him raise enough money and equipment to start his own healthcare business to solving Benin and Africa’s health care problems.
-He created a social business Z-VALLEY -Polyclinic St. Anne Cotonou (http://www.z-valley.net/) in his home country Benin with a UNIQUE strategy to solving the neonatal and maternal health care tragedy ongoing now for decades in Sub Sahara Africa.
+Jacob Zannou is a native of Benin and U.S. trained registered nurse, with a BS in Healthcare Management from Bellevue University (Nebraska) and MS in Global Health Sciences from UCSF.
+Jacob was a junior consultant at UNICEF and the World Bank Benin from 2002 to 2006.
+In addition, he has successfully evaluated several TB/HIV, malaria, and gender programs in Benin.
+As Africa Regional Program Coordinator for East Meets West, Jacob was a key player in providing the first bubble C-Pap machine for the neonatology and pediatric department of Benin’s only tertiary hospital, Huber Koutoukou Maga.
+Jacob has 18 years of experience in global health and health care service delivery.
+He is the founder of a social business Z-VALLEY -Polyclinic St. Anne Cotonou (http://www.z-valley.net/) in his home country Benin with a unique strategy for solving neonatal and maternal health issues.